asreview/asreview/docs/source/extensions/overview_extensions.rst

     - `Github <https://github.com/JTeijema/asreview-plugin-model-cnn-17-layer>`__

 * ASReview Model Switcher
-    - This extention adds a model that switches between two models during runtime.
+    - This extension adds a model that switches between two models during runtime.
 It can be useful for when later stages of data classification require different models.
     - `Github <https://github.com/JTeijema/asreview-plugin-model-switcher>`__